SarJHunt/content-curator/README.md

 - the icon with 'Dr Chris Meah' in the header was a nice design touch
 - the navigation should include testimonials for quick links
 - the AI tools menu appears and reappears so confusing for users
-- a 'back to top' button might be useful
+- a 'back-to-top' button might be useful

 In response to this feedback, here are the changes implemented:

 - the legibility of text in dark mode improved but needs some further work
 - testimonials now appear in the nav bar
-- the removal of AI tools link from the nav bar but you can see the page by clicking here.
-The rationale was that it might be apt to have an example of some tools but you'll be a better judge than me of whether that's really needed.
+- the removal of AI tools link from the nav bar
+- a 'back-to-top' arrow was added in as users scroll down the page.

 ## 🗺️ Roadmap